 - Two Factor Authentication.
 You are likely already familiar with 2FA for access to things like online banking – requiring a pin code or other additional form of authentication besides a password.
 This can and should be extended to your email, line of business applications, cloud services, and remote access systems.
 If a password is leaked, the second factor prevents access to your firm’s sensitive data.

-- Backups of your servers, applications, and even desktops and laptops need to be comprehensive and tested regularly.
+- Backups.
+Backups of your servers, applications, and even desktops and laptops need to be comprehensive and tested regularly.
 If you can’t remember the last time you tested your data restore and business continuity plans, then it’s time.

 - Email Security.
 Email security must encompass more than the built-in spam filtering from your provider.
 Since mail is the fastest way into a company’s network and phishing is rampant, it is vital to have strong malware and content filters for both inbound and outbound email.
 To further combat phishing, a company should employ sandboxing where incoming attachments are held in a protected environment until it can be determined that there are no malicious code.